-Drawing from his own research, clinical experience, and the latest empirical literature, he will discuss all you need to know about cannabis use in relation to mental health, cognition, and well-being.
+Drawing from research, clinical experience, and the latest empirical literature, you will learn all you need to know about cannabis use in relation to mental health, cognition, and well-being.
 You will learn about the risks and benefits for common mental health disorders, how cannabis use affects brain functioning, how to assess when cannabis use is a potential problem, and more.

 You will learn about: